darkklin/Automation-Project/README.md

 ### **_This project created to demonstrate my knowledge and skills in Automation Testing._**
 ***
 ### _About_
-The project demonstates a smart automation infrastructure.
-It is built in hierarchy order of modules.
-The modules contain number of classes with methods.
-There are main/common/helpers/actions/page_object modules.
-In this way, the tests can be created in very simple way with a minimum lines of code.
-Also the infrastructure allows to work with differend kinds of applications.
+The project demonstrates a smart automation infrastructure that allows us to test different kinds of applications that are easily maintained!
-**Big advantage of the infrastructure is that it can be easy maintained!**
+This project is based on selenium, TestNG, maven, allure report, and java version 8.
+Can execute our automated tests inside a docker container using Jenkins, GitHub, DockerHub, and Selenium Grid.

 ## Project Structure
 ```bash